 The commercialization of addictive behavior is something that I blog about often.
 I have written post after post on the toxic mainstream media marketing of wine o’clock and mommy’s wine time.
 One of the most toxic cultural trends of my adult life has been the sale of this lifestyle as consequence-free.
-If it’s packaged beautifully and artfully sold, everywhere from the grocery store to your television screen to your social media feed to the cinema, the idea that the problem is not the drink but the drinker, becomes deeply ingrained in our sub-conscious.
+It’s packaged beautifully and artfully sold, everywhere from the grocery store to your television screen to your social media feed to the cinema, the idea that the problem is not the drink but the drinker becomes deeply ingrained in our sub-conscious.

 If you cannot drink jumbo glasses of wine from 10 am without becoming addicted, depressed, overweight, pre-maturely aged, there must be something wrong with YOU because They can do it .